 And so it begins, folks.

-Out of the great groaning all-you-can-eat scandal bar of the Obama buffet, they have selected the one scandal that it is safe for them to be seen to be taking action on.
+Out of the great groaning all-you-can-eat scandal bar of the Obama Buffet, they have selected the one scandal that it is safe for them to be seen to be taking action on.

-But if there is no other deputy chief of staff, then they may send in the chief of staff to Phoenix, going in to emphasize, and they will show him coming down the airport, coming down the steps of the plane at the airport, arriving in Phoenix to emphasize that this is something that is happening a long,
+But if there is no other deputy chief of staff, then they may send in the chief of staff to Phoenix, going in to emphasize, and they will show him coming down the airport, coming down the steps of the plane at the airport, arriving in Phoenix to emphasize that this is something that is happening a long, long way away from the White House.

-That's that's what happened here.
+That's what happened here.

-Basically, you got bonuses for killing veterans if you did it in such a way uh that you met your targets on the paperwork.
+Basically, you got bonuses for killing veterans if you did it in such a way that you met your targets on the paperwork.

 Because the paperwork trumps the actual dead veteran.

-Uh the dead veteran is less important than whether you meet your paperwork.
+The dead veteran is less important than whether you meet your paperwork.

 So they got bonuses for killing veterans.

-Uh and that's that's the bureaucracy.
+And that's the bureaucracy.

 The bureaucracy protects itself.